Does health insurance cover the treatment of leg vein disease?

 Health Insurance Coverage & Varicose Veins

 Most importantly, you have to be having leg symptoms to qualify for health insurance coverage for varicose vein treatments.
 Without symptoms, your health insurance company will usually consider your vein condition “cosmetic” and insurance companies are not in the business of paying for cosmetic procedures.
 Their stance is typically to recommend that non-symptomatic individuals with varicose veins use compression stockings on their legs on a daily basis to “control the disease.”
-In other words, you would have to wait for the condition to worsen and become symptomatic (discomfort and/or swelling) before your insurance company would cover definitive treatments.
+In other words, you would have to wait for the condition to worsen and become symptomatic (discomfort and/or swelling) before your insurance company would cover interventional treatments.

 Some insurance companies also require not only leg symptoms, but an additional requirement of a defined period of use of compression stockings to try to control the symptoms.
-Since compression stockings help to control leg vein symptoms, often the insurance companies will specify in your policy that you must have attempted to control your symptoms with the use of compression stockings for a defined period of time before they will allow you to seek interventional treatment.
-This period of required compression stocking use varies from policy to policy, but the most typical time period mandated is between 6 weeks and 3 months.
+Since compression stockings help to control leg vein symptoms, often the insurance companies will specify in your policy that you must have attempted to control your symptoms with the use of compression stockings for a defined period of time before they will allow you to seek interventional treatments.
+This period of required compression stocking use varies from policy to policy, but the most typical time period mandated is between 2 weeks and 3 months.

-Bottom line: if you have symptoms in your legs as a result of varicose veins and have an abnormal leg ultrasound, then you will likely qualify for insurance coverage for your vein treatments.
-But keep in mind that you still may need to attempt use of compression stockings first (that will depend on your particular policy).
+Bottom line: if you have chronic symptoms in your legs as a result of varicose veins and have an abnormal leg ultrasound, then you will likely qualify for insurance coverage for your vein treatments.
+But keep in mind that you still may need to attempt the use of compression stockings first (that will depend on your particular policy).

 Rare Health Insurance Policy Exclusions

 There are rare cases in which there is a “fine print” exclusion spelled out in the extremely long insurance document that most people have never had time to review.
 The exclusion would specifically state that your insurance plan does not cover any leg vein treatments.
-In our experience, this is found is less than 5% of health insurance policies.
+In our experience, this is found in less than 5% of health insurance policies.
 We would determine if you had any exclusion by speaking with your insurance plan prior to scheduling any treatment.